Diffusion-aided Task-oriented Semantic Communications with Model Inversion Attack: Modules and Training

 In our system, encoder module $\Phi_{\phi}$ extracts neural-coded feature $f$ whose shape is $\sqrt{k}\times\sqrt{k}$ from source images $x^{CHW}$ with channel $C$, height $H$ and width $W$, and the compression rate is $\rho = k/(CHW)$.
 Feature $f$ is self-distorted to $z$ and is transmitted over the air, then the receiver gets channel-interfered signal $\hat{z}$.
 Receiver uses denoising module $\Delta_\delta$ and classifier module $\Theta_{\theta}$ to generate $\hat{y}$.

 In related work \cite{wang2024privacy}, an auxiliary decoder $\mathcal{D}$ is commonly introduced to simulate an attacker during training, particularly in the context of adversarial learning frameworks.
 However, our approach does not adopt such attacker-aware training strategies.
-Instead, we define $\mathcal{A}$ as a model trained via model inversion attacks, solely for the purpose of evaluating the privacy risks after the transmission model is established.
-Importantly, $\mathcal{A}$ is not allowed to participate in the training or inference of the transmitter $\mathcal{T}$ and receiver $\mathcal{R}$.
+Instead, we define $\mathcal{A}_a$ as a model trained via model inversion attacks, solely for the purpose of evaluating the privacy risks after the transmission model is established.
+Importantly, $\mathcal{A}_a$ is not allowed to participate in the training or inference of the transmitter $\mathcal{T}$ and receiver $\mathcal{R}$.
 Likewise, if $\mathcal{D}$ is used in other methods, it should be restricted to the training phase and excluded from the evaluation phase.
 In our framework, since no adversarial training is involved, the auxiliary decoder $\mathcal{D}$ is entirely omitted.

-To evaluate the semantic fidelity of adversary given \textit{\textbf{Def.
-(1)}}, we use a strong classifier $\bar{\Theta}$ that has more complex network structure than $\Theta$, to judge how much task-related information is contained in the image restored by the attacker $\mathcal{A}$, as shown in Fig. \ref{fig:adversary-system}.
-It can be described by

-where $\bar{\theta}$ is the parameter set of $\bar{\Theta}$.
-Based on \textit{\textbf{Def.
-(1)}}, we make a hard decision on $\bar{\Theta}$'s output to get $\hat{\dot{y}}$ and compare it with $y$, which means we only select the category with the highest probability and ignore the soft information of other categories.
+The strong classifier $\bar{\Theta}_{\bar{\theta}}$, as mentioned above, is employed solely for evaluation of $\mathcal{A}_a$.